intelsdi-x/snap-plugin-collector-mesos/README.md

 ### Collected Metrics
 This plugin collects hundreds of metrics from Mesos masters and agents.
 As such, there are too many to list them all here, so instead we've provided a quick overview.

+List of collected metrics is described in [METRICS.md](METRICS.md)

 To get a complete list of available metrics, you can run the following commands:
 ```
 $ snaptel plugin load snap-plugin-collector-mesos